manglobe/styled-components/CONTRIBUTING.md

 1. Go to sandbox folder: `cd sandbox`

-2. Install all the dependencies: `yarn install` or `npm install`
+2. Install all the dependencies: `yarn install`.
+Since this repository uses `yarn` workspaces, avoid using `npm` where you can.

-3. Run `yarn start` or `npm start` to start sandbox server
+3. Run `yarn start` to start sandbox server

 Now you should have the sandbox running on `localhost:3000`.
 The Sandbox supports client-side and server-side rendering.

 You can use an interactive editor, powered by [`react-live`](https://react-live.philpl.com/), to test your changes.
 But if you want more control, you can edit the sandbox itself too:

-* Root `<App>` component is located at `styled-components/sandbox/src/App.js` file
+- Root `<App>` component is located at `styled-components/sandbox/src/App.js` file

-* Client-side entry point is at `styled-components/sandbox/src/browser.js`
+- Client-side entry point is at `styled-components/sandbox/src/browser.js`

-* Server-side entry point is at `styled-components/sandbox/src/server.js`
+- Server-side entry point is at `styled-components/sandbox/src/server.js`

 In the sandbox source, `styled-components` is an alias to `styled-components/src` folder, so you can edit the source directly and dev-server will handle rebuilding the source and livereloading your sandbox after the build is done.